 Exploring Wuanikí Bawá in Ceiba

 We have been wanting to see the Wuanikí Bawá or Piedra del Indio petroglyphs for many years.
 They are drawings of three figures, etched a monolith at the water’s edge, that are accessible only from the water.
-Now that the old Roosevelt Roads US Navel base is open to the public, there are operators there that can make this a reality.
-We recently rented kayaks from Blackbeard Sports and spent a couple hours exploring the petroglyphs and nearby mangrove lagoon.
+Now that the old Roosevelt Roads US Navel base is open to the public, we were able to rent kayaks and go.
+We rented kayaks from Blackbeard Sports (who Pre-Maria had a place near there) and spent a couple hours exploring the petroglyphs and nearby mangrove lagoon.

 Roosevelt Roads was once a very active US Naval base, that was closed in 2004.
 The navy base occupied roughly 8700 acres of prime coastal land in Ceiba on the eastern end of Puerto Rico.
 The Roosevelt Roads area has everything any nature lover could want — bird watching, beaches, reefs for snorkeling, and potential areas for water sports.
 In addition to the “fun & games”, there are significant pre-Columbian archaeological sites.

 As an ex-navy base, the majority of the area had been off limits for years.
 Recently (2015), much of the old base area has been opened for public enjoyment.
-There some businesses available to help you make the most of the area.
+There are a few businesses available to help you make the most of the area.
 We recently rented kayaks and spent a couple hours exploring.

 Wuanikí Bawá Petroglyphs